-I have been doing a bit of a amphetamine fueled research spree these past 14 or so hours.
 Though its unhealthy, I am once again trying to fix my sleep schedule by staying up through the night.
 I woke up around 5pm yesterday, and its about 12am now.
 I will try to pass out around 8pm tonight.
 Hopefully I can get that to work without the use of benadryl.
 I don’t want to use dementia causing anticholinergics, if I can help it.

 In any case.
 I am have been researching options for treating the anxiety and depression I seem to be suffering from.
 I am currently prescribed generic adderall, at 45mg, 15mg 3 times daily.
 Along with generic guanfacine ER.

 Its been about 3 months now, give or take.
 The effects of the amphetamines are wonderful.
 Increased focus, motivation and quality of life.
 Unfortunately the stress is still there and the suicidal ideation is still there.
 I hoped that a dopaminergic drug like amphetamine could cure these problems, and it certainly seemed to help for the first month or two.
-However, I have adjusted to the substance, and it doesn’t help with the depression or anxiety much anymore.
+However, I have adjusted to the substance, and it doesn’t help with the depression or anxiety as much anymore.

 The guanfacine is barely noticable, it might be helping with anxiety at some level, but it certainly isn’t significant enough to ameliorate the stress, especially stress induced from social interaction.

 So I have been researching the use of anti-depressants, opiates, and other options to reach some base level of sanity.